Business Analyst Role and Deliverables for Software Development Projects

 An example of the functional requirements document:

-All functional requirements should be specific and measurable.
-That is why we add the “Acceptance criteria" columns.
-Criteria for each user story gives a fuller understanding to software development teams about whether a requirement has been met.
+All functional requirements should be specific and measurable, which is why we have the “Acceptance Criteria” columns.
+The criteria for each user story provides a better understanding to software development teams about whether a requirement has been met.

-Software developers recommend optimal technology solutions that will influence the product.
-Technical analysis may run either parallel or be initiated after the business analysis stage.
+Software developers recommend the optimal technology solutions that will influence the product.
+Technical analysis may run either parallel to or after the business analysis stage.

-At MobiDev, we create non-functional requirements once we have a list of software product functions in user stories format.
-This document keeps only measurable and clear terms which define the system’s constraints and properties.
+At MobiDev, we create non-functional requirements once we have a list of software product functions in a user story format.
+This document tracks measurable and clear terms that define the system’s constraints and properties.

-It is good to involve a QA specialist here.
-He/she helps to specify the testability of requirements and the quality assurance criteria for future software products.
+It’s good to involve a QA specialist here.
+They help to specify the testability of requirements and the quality assurance criteria for future software products.

 An example of the non-functional requirements document: